RonaldLi-GitHub/Anime_Shiny_Dashboard/README.md

 *Tab 3: Search the Anime Database*
 *	This serves as a mini search engine.
 The focus is on individual titles
 *	The user enters text in the search bar.
 The dashboard returns the top 5 results.
-The logic behind the search is stringdistmatrix, which computes the distance between strings.
+The logic behind the search is stringdistmatrix, which computes the distance between strings
 *	Once the top 5 research results appear, an action button also appears along with each result.
 The user can select any of the 5 entries.
 The action button takes the user to the results mini tab and display the following information specific to the selection
   *	Anime title, vintage year
   *	Absolute ranking in votes, ratings for selected vintage year or all years